graylan0/steem-sockobot/HOW_TO_DEPLOY.md

 ![](https://steemit-production-imageproxy-thumbnail.s3.amazonaws.com/U5dred14zXwb47ouJw2YJtYciEktt1K_1680x8400)

-Welcome to the steem-sockobot wiki!
+Welcome to the steem-sockobot deployment tutorial!
 Here you will learn how to set up SockoBot on your own Discord server!

 # Creating a Discord application